 The Rev. Dr. Chris J. Antal is the called and settled minister of the Unitarian Universalist Congregation at Rock Tavern, New York, where he serves half-time.
 He is also a staff chaplain in the Department of Veterans Affairs, and currently spends two days in Philadelphia at the Corporal Michael J. Crescenz VA Medical Center.

 Rev. Antal was ordained by the First Unitarian Universalist Society of Albany, New York, and holds Final Fellowship with the Unitarian Universalist Association.
 He has advanced degrees from Yonsei University in South Korea (MA, 2003), Unification Theological Seminary in New York (MDiv, 2004) and Hartford Seminary (DMin, 2017).
+He completed clinical pastoral education at Westchester Medical Center under the supervision of the Rev. Susan Lunning and at Albany Medical Center under the supervision of the Rev. Harlan Ratmeyer.
+In both residencies he specialized in trauma care.
+He was mentored by the Rev. Kay Greenleaf, then minister and now emeritus of the Unitarian Universalist Fellowship of Poughkeepsie, and completed his parish internship at the First Unitarian Universalist Society of Albany, New York under the supervision of the Rev. Sam Trumbore.
 Rev. Antal is a member of the Unitarian Universalist Ministers Association and holds himself accountable to their Guidelines for the Conduct of Ministry.

-Chris is married and lives with his wife and their five children in the Hudson Valley.
+Chris is married to Mitsuko Ishikawa and they live with their five children in the Hudson Valley.

 Rev. Antal is a founding member of Veteran’s For Peace Hudson Valley Chapter 177 and NGO Representative to the United Nations Department of Public Information for the Veterans for Peace National Office.
-He is president of the Greater Newburgh Interfaith Council and was recently recognized by the Orange County Human Rights Commission with an award for “working towards a society that embraces everyone.”
+He was recognized in 2017 by the Orange County Human Rights Commission for his service while president of the Greater Newburgh Interfaith Council and presented with an award for “working towards a society that embraces everyone.”
 He is on the leadership team of the Unitarian Universalist Peace Ministry Network and is the UUA liaison to the Interfaith Working Group on Drone Warfare.

 Path to Ministry